Dr. Danny Liu, Chinese American Psychologist

 I'm a second generation Chinese American who grew up in the Bay Area in an immigrant household.
 For a long time, I was a kid trying to make sense of a home that felt unpredictable and emotionally unsafe.

-My approach is relational and focused on understanding the deeper patterns that shape how you think, feel, and relate to others.
-I help you understand the patterns that formed early and change them at a structural level.
+Today, I work with high-achieving adults whose stories often mirror my own.
+Many are navigating burnout, relationship difficulties, imposter syndrome, or the lasting effects of growing up with critical, unpredictable, or emotionally unavailable parents.
+My approach is relational, culturally informed, and focused on understanding the deeper patterns that shape how you think, feel, and relate to others.
 My doctoral research on shame and self-esteem in Chinese-American families deepened my understanding of the complexities of immigrant parenting and the unique pressures that shape both generations.

 Why you should work with me